 Note that Ircantec abstained on several of these resolutions last year, but not this year.
 This can be explained by the increased opposition in relation to the previous year (up from 79% to 90%).

-"Director appointments": opposition rate of 46%
+"Director appointments": opposition rate of 51% (vs 46% in 2023)

 The board of directors is a strategic body for a company.
 Ircantec is therefore very attentive to a balanced composition, the expected characteristics of its members, and its operation.